urbit/docs/tutorials/arvo/gall.md

 [%pass /my/wire %agent our.bowl agent-name %poke %foo-mark !>(poke-data)]
 ```

-Note that to unsubscribe to a path, you must send the unsubscription on
+Note that to unsubscribe to a `path`, you must send the unsubscription on
-the same wire that sent for the original subscription.
+the same `wire` that sent for the original subscription.
 Don't subscribe
-to separate paths along the same wire, because then you can't properly
+to separate `path`s along the same `wire`, because then you can't properly
 distinguish them for cancelling (besides not being able to distinguish
 the subscription updates).
 In other words, besides letting *you*
-distinguish your cards, the wire also identifies requests for the system.
+distinguish your `card`s, the `wire` also identifies requests for the system.

-If the note is not to another agent but to Arvo itself, then it is a
+If the `note` is not to another agent but to Arvo itself, then it is a
 request to one of the vanes, which are kernel modules that provide
 various system services, including IO.
 Here are some examples: